chinsingh/getJabbed/README.md

 It is NOT a replacement or an alternative to COWIN.

 ### How it works
-You enter your details on the website to create the settings for the application.
+You enter your details on the website to create your personal settings for the application (your phone number, state district and centers).
 Once you're done, you click the download button which will download the app along with the settings.
 When you run the app, it will keep checking continuously for slots availability **for all age groups and both doses** for the centers you have selected.
 As soon as the slots become available, it will open up the browser and take you straight to the booking screen.
 You just have to enter the OTP once.

 ### Prerequisites
 * An account on COWIN with at least one member registered